operator-playground-io/Jenkins-operator-tile/tutorials/jenkins-pipeline.md

 * A pipeline functionality assists Jenkins in ensuring continuous delivery.
-* The key features of a pipeline functionality are as follows. o	Durable: A pipeline can survive the scheduled and unexpected reboots of your Jenkins controller. o	Pausable: A pipeline may eventually stop and await human intervention or approval before completing the jobs it has been built for. o	Versatile: A pipeline assists in real-world continuous delivery requirements, and can work in parallel with other pipelines. o	Efficient: A pipeline may restart from any of the recorded checkpoints. o	Extensible: A Pipeline plugin offers support for custom extensions to integrate with other plugins.
+* The key features of a pipeline functionality are as follows.
+	* Durable: A pipeline can survive the scheduled and unexpected reboots of your Jenkins controller.
+	* Pausable: A pipeline may eventually stop and await human intervention or approval before completing the jobs it has been built for.
+	* Versatile: A pipeline assists in real-world continuous delivery requirements, and can work in parallel with other pipelines.
+	* Efficient: A pipeline may restart from any of the recorded checkpoints.
+	* Extensible: A Pipeline plugin offers support for custom extensions to integrate with other plugins.

 ### Jenkinsfile